Gluthoric/mtg/backend/README.md

 ## Database

 This project uses SQLAlchemy with PostgreSQL, connected to a Supabase instance.
 The connection details are managed through the `DATABASE_URI` environment variable in the `.env` file.

+## Performance Optimizations

+The backend has been optimized for better performance, particularly focusing on the collection-related routes:

+1. **Caching with Redis**: Frequently accessed data is cached using Redis, reducing database load and improving response times.
+The cache is automatically invalidated when data is updated.
+This includes:
+   - Collection data
+   - Collection sets data
+   - Collection statistics
+   - Set cards in the collection

+2. **Efficient Serialization**: The `orjson` library is used for faster JSON serialization and deserialization, particularly beneficial for large datasets.

+3. **Query Optimization**: Database queries have been optimized to reduce the load on the database and improve response times.

+4. **Pagination**: All list endpoints support pagination to handle large datasets efficiently.

+5. **Cache Invalidation**: When data is updated (e.g., adding or removing cards from the collection), related caches are automatically invalidated to ensure data consistency.

+These optimizations significantly improve the application's performance, especially when dealing with large collections or high traffic.

 ## Additional Notes